NahidEbrahimian/Cars-Detection-using-Yolov5/README.md

 You can change this sections in Yolov5/data/coco128.yaml.

-4- Train YOLOv5s on Dataset for 30 epochs using folowing command:
+4- Train YOLOv5s on Dataset for 30 epochs using following command:

 ```
 $ python train.py --img 640 --batch 16 --epochs 30 --data coco128.yaml --weights yolov5s.pt